typicode/husky/docs/troubleshooting.md

 ## Command not found

-If you're running Git from an app and the command can be found in your terminal, this means that the `PATH` in your app is different from your terminal.
+If you're running Git from an app and the command can't be found in your terminal, this means that the `PATH` in your app is different from your terminal.

 You can `echo $PATH` in your terminal and configure your app to use the same value.